 Under the new plan, Israel will launch a spacecraft, coined Beresheet 2 - Hebrew for Genesis - in 2024.
 It will be sent into space from the American space launching base in Cape Canaveral, Florida, like its predecessor.
 The spacecraft will be composed of three parts, an orbiter and two lunar landers which will descend on different parts on the Moon.
 One will remain on the Moon, and will feature an ongoing interactive program for Israeli schoolchildren, while routinely collecting data and conducting scientific experiments, while an orbiter will stay in space circling the moon for years, conducting experiments and collecting data.

-Beresheet 2 will weigh 630 kg (1,400 pounds), and include two lunar landers weighing 120 kg (260 pounds) each, and will be launched as additional cargo together with another satellite.
+Beresheet 2 will weigh 630 kg (1,400 pounds), and include two lunar landers weighing 120 kg (260 pounds) each with fuel, and will be launched as additional cargo together with another satellite.